Adobe Photography Plans and subscriptions explained, with all the changes announced in January 2025

 A lot of people object to software subscriptions on principle, hence the constant marketing message of ‘subscription free alternatives’ from rival software publishers.

-However, Adobe’s Photography Plans are a very good deal.
-Many of use have memories long enough to remember the astronomical cost of Photoshop as a standalone product, and Lightroom used to cost as much as a full year’s Photography Plan subscription on its own.
+However, Adobe’s Photography Plans are (or were) a very good deal.
+Many of us have memories long enough to remember the astronomical cost of Photoshop as a standalone product, and Lightroom used to cost almost as much as a full year’s Photography Plan subscription on its own.

 Remember that one-off software licenses aren’t really ‘one-off’ at all.
 You will have to pay upgrade fees for future version updates, whereas subscriptions include all updates.